 Our Client’s most compelling competitive strength was being economical, which is very rational.
 Emotional strengths were trustworthy and sincerity.
 Their greatest weakness was efficiency, with functional being a distant second.

 This is an example of how bringing findings together can underscore areas of need.
-In this case consumers were asked how companies rated on the convenience attribute.
-Our client scored significantly lower than its competitors, likely a contributing factor to its greatest weakness being efficiency.
+In this case, consumers were asked how companies rated the convenience attribute.
+Our client scored significantly lower than its competitors, likely contributing to its weakness in efficiency.